Epigenetics

 One example of an epigenetic change in eukaryotic biology is the process of cellular differentiation.
 During morphogenesis, totipotent stem cells become the various pluripotent cell lines of the embryo, which in turn become fully differentiated cells.
-In other words, as a single fertilized egg cell – the zygote – continues to divide, the resulting daughter cells change into all the different cell types in an organism, including neurons, muscle cells, epithelium, endothelium of blood vessels, etc., by activating some genes while inhibiting the expression of others.
+In other words, as a single fertilized egg cell – the zygote – continues to divide, the resulting daughter cells develop into the different cell types in an organism, including neurons, muscle cells, epithelium, endothelium of blood vessels, etc., by activating some genes while inhibiting the expression of others.

 Definitions

-The term epigenetics in its contemporary usage emerged in the 1990s, but for some years has been used with somewhat variable meanings.
+The term epigenesis has a generic meaning of "extra growth" that has been used in English since the 17th century.
+In scientific publications, the term epigenetics started to appear in the 1930s (see Fig. on the right).
+However, its contemporary meaning emerged only in the 1990s.

 A definition of the concept of epigenetic trait as a "stably heritable phenotype resulting from changes in a chromosome without alterations in the DNA sequence" was formulated at a Cold Spring Harbor meeting in 2008, although alternate definitions that include non-heritable traits are still being used widely.

-The term epigenesis has a generic meaning of "extra growth" that has been used in English since the 17th century.